-DHS Warns of Iranian Retaliatory Cyberattacks
+DHS Warns of Iranian Cyberattacks; Easterly: It’s Not Rocket Science

 Both hacktivists and Iranian government-affiliated actors “routinely target” poorly secured U.S. networks and Internet-connected devices for disruptive cyberattacks, the agency said.

-The alert, DHS said, runs through Sept.
+The alert issued on Sunday, DHS said, runs through Sept.
 22.

 In the same advisory, DHS warned that “Iran also has a long-standing commitment to target US Government officials it views as responsible for the death of an Iranian military commander killed in January 2020.”